“Forgotten Hollywood”- Enjoy the Holidays at Cirque du Soleil!

 What has never been clarified… did Natalie Wood die because no one heard her cries for help, or simply, was she rendered unconscious after hitting her head on the skiff.
 It’s also an enigma why Wood wanted to reach the shores of Avalon by herself at such a late hour.

-The homicide bureau is holding a press conference today to discuss the reasons why they are re-examing the case; originally deemed an accident.
-The current investigation is set to occur because of statements made recently by the yacht’s captain, Dennis Davern, to Vanity Faire magazine, and during an interview on 48 Hours Mystery.
+The homicide bureau is holding a press conference today to discuss the reasons why they are re-examining the case; deemed an accident.
+The current investigation is set because of statements made recently by the yacht’s captain, Dennis Davern, to Vanity Faire magazine, and during an interview on 48 Hours Mystery.
 Foul play was suggested in 1982 tabloids, but it was never proven.

 ROBERT WAGNER / NATALIE WOOD

-Davern now suggests that a heated discussion took place between the couple prior to the accident.
-The televised conversation with the skipper will air on Saturday evening.
+Davern suggests a heated discussion took place between the couple, prior to the accident.
+A televised conversation with the skipper will air Saturday evening.

 Natalie Wood was married three times, twice to Robert Wagner.
 The actor’s family has promised to fully co-operate with detectives.
 Wagner is not expected to be a suspect in the impending inquiry.
 Anyone with information is asked to contact the local sheriff’s department.
 Christopher Walken could not be reached for comment.